Dieykon/pagina-web/_tabs/about.md

 order: 4
 ---

-Hi there, I'm New Jersey, US based software developer with more than 10 years of experience in the design and development of various complexity applications, ranging from small-business solutions to sophisticated n-tier distributed applications.
+Hi there, I'm a New Jersey, US-based software developer with more than 10 years of experience in the design and development of various complex applications, ranging from small-business solutions to sophisticated n-tier distributed applications.
 Strong analytical skills combined with the ability to define strategy and implementation details, theoretical background, and hands-on experience in software development.
 Constantly improving and developing professional skills by comparing with the world’s best practices.

-The most up to date CV can be found [here](https://www.icloud.com/iclouddrive/028rjYitmTpV1EMWzJuVJH7rw#DMITRY_FISENKO_CV) 👈🏻
+The most up to date CV can be found [here](https://www.icloud.com/iclouddrive/0bfCG0_M6q25PWRXRnEuklyLQ#DMITRY_FISENKO_CV) 👈🏻

 ### Skills